jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ## Complex Flow topologies
 Flows are not restricted to sequential execution.
 Internally they are modelled as graphs and as such can represent any complex, non-cyclic topology.
-A typical use case for such a Flow is a topology with a common pre-processing part, but indexers separating embeddings and data.
+A typical use case for such a Flow is a topology with a common pre-processing part, but different indexers separating embeddings and data.
 To define a custom `Flow` topology you can use the `needs` keyword when adding an Executor.
 By default, a `Flow` assumes that every Executor needs the previously added Executor.

 ```python